dmitrymomot/gokit/token/README.md

 2. `signature` is the truncated (8 bytes) HMAC-SHA256 signature of the payload, also Base64URL-encoded

 This creates compact tokens that can be safely used in URLs and cookies.

-## Security Best Practices

-1. **Secret Management**:
-   - Store secrets securely, not in code or version control
-   - Use environment variables or a secret management service
-   - Use different secrets for different environments

-2. **Token Design**:
-   - Include expiration time in your payload
-   - Consider adding a unique token ID for revocation capability
-   - Include only necessary data in the payload

-3. **Application Security**:
-   - Validate all tokens before trusting their contents
-   - Use HTTPS when transmitting tokens
-   - Consider token rotation for long-lived sessions

-4. **Error Handling**:
-   - Use specific error checks rather than string comparisons
-   - Don't reveal details about token validation failures to clients